EmmettJT/procedural_replay_paper_2025/README.md

 This repository includes:
 - Scripts for producing the main figures from preprocessed data.
-- A folder containing an exmaple run of the preprocessing steps
+- A folder containing an example run of the preprocessing steps

 ## Getting Started